The 15 Best Microsoft Word Cover Page Templates

-As we’ve previously explained, this is the first impression your readers get and provides the big picture of what the document contains.
-So, if you are ready to complete your business or educational paper with a cover page, here are several terrific Microsoft Word templates.
+This is the first impression your readers get and provides the big picture of what the document contains.
+So, if you are ready to complete your business or educational paper, here are several terrific Microsoft Word cover page templates.

 Templates for Business Reports and Texts